API Response Format

 For example, a query for an address that returned an address will have a match_type of exact.
 If instead an interpolated address was returned, the match_type will be interpolated.

-Finally, if the type of returned record is different from specified in the query, the match_type will be fallback.
+Finally, if the record layer is different from the layer specified in the query, the match_type will be fallback.
 This will be the case when a query for an address returns a street or city.

 The match_type property is present only on results from the search and structured search.